retroactiongames/metalmercs-wiki/docs/core/irregular-forces.md

 Military patrols, intelligence operations, security forces, local defense organizations, and licensed mercenary units continuously work to suppress criminal and insurgent activity.
 Strategic transportation corridors, major cities, industrial centers, and critical infrastructure receive particularly heavy protection.

+The distribution of irregular forces is not uniform throughout the Core.
+Activity tends to be lowest within the Central Worlds of the Prime Meridian, where population density, military presence, law enforcement, and surveillance infrastructure are at their greatest.
+Worlds such as Citadel and the capital worlds of the Great Houses maintain extensive security networks that make it exceedingly difficult for bandits, pirates, or irregular mech formations to operate openly.

+This does not mean irregular activity is entirely absent.
+Smuggling, organized crime, espionage, and other covert operations still occur even within the most secure systems.
+However, heavily armed groups rarely survive for long once detected.
+Any significant bandit force, pirate base, or unauthorized mech formation discovered near a major population center would likely face an immediate and overwhelming response from local authorities.

+Beyond the Central Worlds, irregular forces become increasingly common.
+The Outer Worlds, Upper Meridian, and Lower Meridian generally possess lower population densities, fewer security assets, and larger expanses of lightly monitored territory.
+These conditions provide greater opportunities for bandits, pirates, smugglers, separatists, and other irregular organizations to establish strongholds and evade authorities.

+## A Permanent Reality

-Despite these efforts, complete eradication has proven impossible.
+Despite centuries of anti-piracy campaigns, military operations, and law enforcement efforts, complete eradication of irregular forces in the Core has proven impossible.
 Every successful operation removes one threat, but new groups inevitably emerge elsewhere.
 A destroyed pirate fleet may scatter into several smaller organizations.
 A defeated bandit leader may simply be replaced by another.
 Suppressed insurgencies often reappear years later under new leadership.

 For most governments, irregular forces are not a problem to be solved permanently but a reality to be managed continuously.
 Success is measured not by elimination, but by containment.

-## A Permanent Reality

-Throughout history, governments have attempted to eliminate piracy, banditry, smuggling, and insurgency.

-None have fully succeeded.

 As long as worlds remain vast, borders remain porous, and authority remains imperfect, irregular forces will continue to emerge wherever opportunities exist.
 Some are motivated by greed, others by desperation, ideology, ambition, or simple survival.
 Their causes vary, but their presence remains remarkably consistent across cultures and eras.

-The existence of irregular forces is not merely a consequence of weak government.
-It is a consequence of scale.
-Human civilization spans hundreds of worlds, countless settlements, and immense territories that cannot be watched at all times.

 For many citizens, irregular forces are a distant concern encountered only through news reports and security briefings.
-For frontier communities, remote colonies, and isolated settlements, they are an everyday reality.
+For others, particularly those living in remote settlements and isolated regions, they are an everyday reality.

-The Core may be the center of human civilization, but beyond the lights of its cities there will always be places where the law grows thin and other powers take its place.
+The Core may be the center of human civilization, but beyond the reach of its institutions there will always be places where other powers take root.